VALENTINE’S “TOUGH LOVE” CHALLENGE

 REMEMBER..YOU ENTER THIS RACE AT YOUR OWN RISK.
 THE ORANISERS WILL NOT BE HELD LIABLE FOR ANY LOSS OR INJURY.
 Run within your limits…be safe and mindful of both the terrain, the course and of other runners.

-Changing/ Showers: There is both male and female changing and showers available in the clubhouse (in addition to a VERY WELL STOCKED BAR).
+Because of the current unknown situation regarding Covid there will be no Changing / Shower facilities.
 Our event is not suitable for wheel chair entries, nor Canni-Cross contestants, sorry.
 Other Attractions: There will be the usual burgers & hotdogs, tea, & coffee.
 Feel free to watch our Mini rugby players train on the nearby pitches

 Use of Headphones: The use of headphones are being actively banned on many races (due to EA rules).
 With our 10 Mile and 10K events sharing a major part of the course (& at one point runners converge) runner caution is essential (see course descriptions).
 Slower runners must be aware of faster runners approaching from behind and be prepared to give way.
 We have therefore taken the decision on the grounds of safety that we are also banning headphones from the race.